 Muhabura Mountain, also known as Muhavura is one of the 8 Virunga volcanoes located in the great lakes region, astride borders of Uganda, Rwanda and D.R.
 Congo.
 Bigger part of this extinct volcano lies in south western Uganda in Kisoro district and a smaller part in Bulera district, Rwanda.
+Mount Muhabura stands at an elevation of 4,127m above sea level making it the 3rd highest of all the eight volcanoes in the Virunga region and the highest among the two other volcanoes which it neighbors, namely Sabyinyo and Gahinga.

 The name Muhabura in the local Kinyarwanda dialect means “Guide” connected to the historical use of the mountain to aid mobility with its augite rocks that can be seen from distant areas.
 In Rwanda, the mountain covers some parts of Volcanoes national park while in Uganda, it overlooks Mgahinga gorilla national park.
 The two protected areas are great hubs of the endangered mountain gorillas.